Musk threatens to exit California over virus restrictions

 The coronavirus causes mild or moderate symptoms for most people.
 But it has killed more than 77,000 people in the U.S., with the death toll rising.

 Musk’s tweets come as competing automakers are starting to reopen factories in the U.S. Toyota will restart production on Monday, while General Motors, Ford and Fiat Chrysler all plan to restart their plants gradually on May 18.
-Tesla is the only automaker with a factory in California.
+Tesla is the only major automaker with a factory in California.

 Musk’s threats came after a series of bizarre tweets earlier this month including one that said Tesla’s stock price was too high.
 Musk also posted parts of the U.S. national anthem and wrote that he would sell his houses and other possessions.

-Daisy Nguyen in San Francisco contributed to this report.
+Michael Liedtke and Daisy Nguyen in San Francisco contributed to this report.